AMSAT-NA/PacSatFSKBoard/NOTES.md

 * The PA power input inductor (L37) has been changed to 100nH.

+* U.FL connector P6 got pulled off the board.

+* Currently C124, L30, C125, L33 and L38 are not installed.
+I pulled
+  them off to measure power out of the PA, and they are pretty much destroyed.
+L33 and L38 came off when I was unsoldering the other devices.

 ## Board 6 - First board I worked on for initial bringup

 * The RF switches have been removed and jumpers places on the RF connections.